By Tasha Seitz and Priya Parrish

 Businesses that are founded by and/or create opportunity for people historically underserved by existing markets can be categorized as having people-based impact.
 The potential to create income through jobs, business ownership, and services that increase the likelihood of gainful employment can create lasting change for individuals and their communities.
 This strategy can be applied to any industry and asset class.
 In fact, many impact investors consider the ownership and management of their investment funds based on a theory that women and minority fund managers are more likely to invest in women and minority CEOs, thereby creating a multiplier effect of a single fund investment.

 Companies offering products and services that directly create positive impact benefit from a reinforcing tie between revenues and social good.
-Examples include companies providing access to energy efficient products, healthcare services, and educational content that drives better outcomes for students.
+Examples include companies providing access to energy efficient products, healthcare services, and educational technology that drives better outcomes for students.
 Since customers purchase the company’s product based on its efficacy, management teams are incentivized to continuously strengthen and demonstrate the impact of their products, and impact cannot be easily decoupled if the company were to be acquired.
-Product-based impact does limit the investment universe, as not all industries offer goods and services that contribute positively to society.
+Product-based impact does limit the investment universe, as not all companies offer goods and services that directly contribute positively to society.
 Impact investors thus need to consider the implications of sector concentration and look for other diversification methods within or outside their impact investing portfolio.

 Want more original content from the Impact Engine team?
 Sign up for our newsletter, sent to your inbox each month.